raspberrypi/documentation/configuration/config-txt/video.md

 #### hdmi_blanking

-This allows you to choose whether the HDMI output should be switched off when DPMS is triggered.
+The `hdmi_blanking` command allows you to choose whether the HDMI output should be switched off when DPMS is triggered.
 This is to mimic the behaviour of other computers.
-After a specific amount of time the display not only blanks, but will also go into low-power/standby mode due to "No Signal"
+After a specific amount of time the display not only blanks, but will also go into low-power/standby mode due to 'No Signal'.

 **NOTE:** This feature may cause issues when using applications which don't use the framebuffer, such as omxplayer.